 The impact that humans have had on the natural world has been, at times, pretty devastating.
-Climate Change is impacting the planet’s weather systems at such a fast rate that many of our earth’s species are struggling to adapt.
-In addition, deforestation, pollution and aggressive farming techniques mean we have carelessly lost 50% of our planet’s species in the last 40 years and are on track to lose 67% by 2020.
-Learning this, I like many others, am driven by an urgency to help preserve our remaining wild spaces and the animals that live in them.
+We have lost 50% of our planet’s species in the last 40 years and are on track to lose 67% by 2020.

 Rhinos are incredible creatures which I find almost prehistoric looking.
 But this beautiful animal’s existence is seriously under threat because of the current poaching epidemic.

 This is why I began a year long project with the UK registered charity Helping Rhinos, creating one large A2 painting a month with all profits being donated from every sale of an original.
 Prints created from these originals had a 50% donation.
 The project culminated with an exhibition in London.
 So far I have managed to raised over £3,230 for the charity through sales of my artwork!

 More recently, we collaborated on a new project selling a limited number of 6×6 inch prints featuring a real orphaned rhino named Zimi.
 50% of the sale of each print is donated and so far £345 has been raised.
 You can purchase your own Zimi print (featured) here.

 How you can help: You can support Helping Rhinos by purchasing any print from the ‘Helping Rhinos’ Collection, as 50% of each sale is donated straight to the charity.
 In addition, you can also purchase a limited edition ‘Zimi’ print for just £30 with 50% of sale getting donated.